 By Gretchen Althoff Snyder

 Parents of middle and high school students, as well as the students themselves, will soon have access to invaluable information, resources, and community support concerning one of the nation’s biggest concerns, underage drinking and drug use.
+The Emmaus Medical and Counseling complimented and stressed an immediate need for education on drug usage.
 Rye-ACT (Rye Action for Children and Teens) is a recently formed community coalition to help address the issues of alcohol and substance use among Rye’s youth.

 City Councilwoman Julie Killian and former Rye Youth Council Executive Board member Susan McGovern, both mothers of teenagers, have been talking for years amongst themselves and other Rye moms about the prevalence of drug and alcohol use among Rye teens.
 Nancy Pasquale, a Rye City School Board member, was having similar conversations with numerous other Rye parents.
 In January 2014, the three women attended a panel discussion sponsored by the Rye YMCA’s Healthier Sound Shore Coalition on teen issues, including drug and alcohol abuse.
 At the meeting, they were struck by the fact that numerous neighboring communities had well-established drug and alcohol coalitions.
-After hearing so many concerns from parents over the years, and talking to local youth service agencies about these concerns, the three women wanted to take the conversation to the next level and agreed it was time to create a formal drug and alcohol prevention coalition in Rye.
+After hearing so many concerns from parents over the years, and talking to local youth service agencies about these concerns, the three women wanted to take the conversation to the next level and agreed it was time to create a formal drug and alcohol prevention coalition in Rye with the help of services found in this image source which proves to be the best option to go for it.

 With assistance from the Westchester Coalition for Drug & Alcohol Free Youth, as well as Student Assistance Services (SAS), Rye applied for a one- year $75,000 Drug Free Communities (DFC) Mentor Grant to help establish the coalition.
 In September, Rye-ACT became one of only 20 coalitions nationwide to be awarded a Mentor Grant from the federal government.
 For the first year, the Westchester Coalition for Drug & Alcohol Free Youth will mentor and oversee Rye-ACT.
 In March 2016, the coalition will apply for its own five-year DFC grant to continue the coalition on its own.